 Helio Gracie was taught the martial art of grappling and submission techniques by Mitsuyo Maeda in the early 1920's.
 The Gracie family for decades in Brazil refined the sport by adding deadly choke holds and joint locks.
-Brought to the Gracie and Machado families to the US in the 1980's and 1990's, celebrities such as Chuck Norris brought the martial art into a brighter spotlight.
+Brought to the US by the Gracie and Machado families in the 1980's and 1990's, celebrities such as Chuck Norris brought the martial art into a brighter spotlight.
 With the invention of the UFC, many fighters use BJJ is a base for their "ground game" or "grappling" work.
 Today there are numerous schools across the US with styles and techniques being added to this growing martial art form.

 "Flowing" in BJJ can be a full workout of the mind and body.
 But what exactly is Flowing?
 Flowing is when two students train from one movement to one movement without stopping or going for a "tapout."
-We asked season BJJ practitioner Robert Arevalo for his understanding of flow.
+We asked seasoned BJJ black belt Robert Arevalo for his understanding of flow.
 "Flow is moving consistently without stopping.
 To be fluid, smooth, graceful...continuity," Aravalo states who has been training since 1995 first under .Jean-Jacques Machado and Renato Magno.
 To flow one must have at least two to three years experience in BJJ as a student.

 Tips for Best Flowing Results